 Important Considerations to Keep in Mind When Choosing Golf Cart Batteries

 While golf cart batteries operate in a similar fashion as a car battery, the requirements and standards involved are far different.
 That is just one of the reasons why you will rarely find drivers trying to fit a golf cart battery into their regular car – although it can be a good temporary option as a lightweight, deep cycle alternative.
 However, if you’re looking for a good golf cart battery, it’s important to keep in mind a few major considerations regarding size, power, voltage and the standards used by each particular brand of golf carts.
 Failure to do so might mean that you’ve spent your money on a battery that wasn’t meant to work on your cart.
-Which battery is right for your vehcile.
+Learn more about which battery is right for your vehicle.

 How Do Golf Carts Operate?

 Golf carts operate on a series of golf cart batteries that, together, are designed to supply an adequate voltage and amperage for the cart’s power requirements.
 As a result, the size, standard and construction of your replacement batteries will all be important to consider when buying new ones.
 Golf carts typically operate on 36V or 48V standards, and require a combination of multiple batteries in order to work properly.

 Advance Auto Parts stores offer free battery testing and installation*.

 Factors to Consider When Buying a Golf Cart Battery